All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does compounded semaglutide cause hair loss?

-Semaglutide itself does not cause hair loss.
-However, the rapid weight loss and caloric restriction associated with treatment can trigger telogen effluvium (temporary hair shedding).
+Semaglutide itself doesn't cause hair loss.
+But the rapid weight loss and caloric restriction associated with treatment can trigger telogen effluvium (temporary hair shedding).
 This typically occurs 2 to 4 months after significant weight loss begins and resolves within 6 months.
 Adequate protein, iron, biotin, and zinc intake helps prevent it.

 Will side effects go away if I stop taking compounded semaglutide?